Don't Forget—Change the Batteries in Smoke Alarms and CO Detectors This Weekend!

 CO detectors on every level of the home

 CPSC says that each year between 2009 to 2011, there were an average of 160 reported carbon monoxide deaths involving consumer products under CPSC's jurisdiction, including portable generators and home heating systems.
-CO detectors should be installed on every level of the home and outside of sleeping areas.
+CO detectors should be installed on every level of the home and outside sleeping areas.

 Daylight Saving Time begins this Sunday, March 11, 2018 at 2:00 am.
 Be sure to move your clocks ahead one hour before you go to bed on Saturday night!